Ben-Murray-ie/Agile/README.md

 # Agile_Software_Development
- Agile Software Development project -  Refactor given code to allow extensive unit testing with JUnit.

- Given code (InsuranceProgram.java) is refactored to support all common Junit test types and consolidated in a testing Suite class for convenience.

-Initial pre-refactored code:
+ **Agile Software Development**

+In this project, we were given a program (InsuranceProgram.java) and our assignment was to refactor the code to support a wide variety of common J-Unit test types (eg. BeforeEach/All, AfterEach/All, Timeout, Test, ParameterizedTest, CsvSource, ValueSource etc.).

+---

+**Instructions:**

+* To observe this program locally, import the project directory into an IDE with J-Unit support (Eclipse was used to create the program).
+* SuiteTest.java can be run to perform all tests included and show final code coverage.
+---

+_Initial code prior to refactor:_

  ![Agile_image_1](screencaps/agile_(1).png)

+---

- **Refactored Classes**
+**Demonstration - Refactored Classes**

  Customer: